barohcambridge/website/content/thursday/index.md

 ![-OHpen Mic in session](images/ohpenmic.jpeg)

-On Thursdays we run our regular open mic evening.
+On Thursdays we run our weekly open mic evening.
 Get up on stage and play your heart out, or just sit back and watch the fun while you enjoy our [cocktails](../menu/index.md) and [assorted games](../games/index.md).